revoltage34/ptanalyzer/README.md

 Analyze Warframe Profit-Taker run from EE.log, marking important timestamps.

 How to use:
-Drag your EE.log to the .exe file or this terminal then hit ENTER Support multiple Profit-Taker run per EE.log
+1. Drag your EE.log to the .exe file or the terminal then hit ENTER
+2. Your PT run will be generated if it exists

+Support multiple Profit-Taker run per EE.log

 Limitation: